Peace River Bridge Twinning Project

 Preliminary planning on the project got underway in 2001 with design work commencing in 2010.
 Necessary land to proceed was purchased in 2016 and the former Town of Peace River maintenance shop demolition and site remediation was completed in December 2016.
-Remediation work at the former Imperial Oil site will commence in early 2017.
+Remediation work at the former Imperial Oil site is underway.
 These two smaller projects both require completion before major construction starts.

 This project will help put Albertans to work, support families and local business and set the stage for future economic growth.

 The Imperial Oil site remediation tender has been awarded to Kichton Contracting Ltd. with a modified tender bid price of $2,002,500.00.
-The contract completion date is July 15, 2017.
+This project is expected to be complete later this summer.